I think a lot of people see how much money we make and immediately think, “What does a blogger do?”

 I hope I haven’t scared you away yet!

-The first step in becoming a blogger is to figure out what to blog about.
+The first step is to figure out what to blog about.
 You will want to select a profitable blog niche based on what you are passionate about or a topic that you are very interested in.

 There are tons of successful blogs in various niches, so stick with something that you know and are comfortable talking about.
 People will know if you try to be anything that you’re not.